DigicoUK/di_con_babyshark_enghost_yocto/BUILD_BOOT_AND_UPDATE.md

 1. `<buildhost>$ bitbake xilinx-bootbin`
 2. `scp digico@<buildhost>:<poky>/build/deploy/images/p16380/boot.bin <my-usb-drive>`
 4. `root@p16380# engine-update usb bootloader`

+### MAC Address / Board ID
+The mac address (and in the future BoardId/SerialNumber) are considered "firmware components" like everything else.
+To update, place a file `macaddress` on a USB with the ASCII format eg `00:04:C4:AB:CD:EF`, and run `engine-update usb macaddress`.

 ## Virgin programming
 Generate a Xilinx boot.bin using `bitbake xilinx-bootbin`.
 In the image deploy